RealLiFe: Real-Time Light Field Reconstruction via Hierarchical Sparse Gradient Descent: Method

 \subsection{Hierarchical Sparse Gradient Descent}

 Hierarchical sparse gradient descent is a coarse-to-fine approach that progressively refines the MPI using sparse gradients.
 This design is supported by two key insights: Coarse-to-fine Appearance Refinement and Sparse Gradients Suffice for Light Field Reconstruction.
 The coarse-to-fine geometry refinement has previously demonstrated its efficacy in various MVS works\cite{Chen2023UncertaintyAW,Jiang2023AdaptMVSNetEM,Weilharter2021HighResMVSNetAF,360MVSNet,Uncertainty,Multistage}.
 In this context, a low-resolution geometric scaffold can be rapidly derived and employed as a prior to guide the subsequent high-resolution detail refinement process.
 Similarly, the task of deriving an MPI involves allocating scene contents to their respective depth planes.
 So the hierarchical pipeline is well-suited for MPI generation, offering a structured foundation upon which the learned gradient descent algorithm can iteratively refine appearance details.
-And the choice of sparse gradients stems from the empirical observation in Fig. \ref{fig_sparseScene} that after only one iteration of network forwarding, above half of the voxels in an MPI become empty.
-Hence, any subsequent optimization targeting these empty regions does not lead to appreciable enhancements in rendering quality but instead incurs unnecessary computational overhead.
+As analyzed in~\cite{lin2004geometric}, the light field of a scene can be sufficiently represented by a single dominate plane given accurate depth observations, which indicate that the multi-plane image representation of light field is redundant.
+Hence, any subsequent optimization targeting these redundant regions does not lead to appreciable enhancements in rendering quality but instead incurs unnecessary computational overhead.

 So we propose \textbf{Hierarchical Sparse Gradient Descent}, an adaptive and iterative approach that only leverages sparse gradients for efficient optimization.
 Specifically, this method consists of three steps: gradient formulation, gradient sparsification, and sparse gradient update.
 The detailed process is shown in Fig. \ref{fig_sparse}.